-To our modern eyes the Lassar treatment seems medical and out of place in a beauty salon but there was very little regulation in place at the time and the line between medical and cosmetic was often crossed with many electrical devices that were used on skin blemishes found in salons and surgeries.
+To our modern eyes the Lassar treatment seems medical and out of place in a beauty salon but there was little regulation in place at the time and the line between medical and cosmetic was often crossed.
+This was particularly true of electrical devices which were often found in salons and surgeries.

-As the twentieth century progressed the medical profession managed to assert greater control over the beauty industry and some long standing beauty practices were even closed down by them.
+As the twentieth century progressed the medical profession managed to assert greater control over the beauty industry and some long-standing beauty practices were closed down by them.

 See also: Face Skinning

-The results aimed for by Lassar’s red nose device are now achieved through laser treatments.
-However, puncturing the skin with small needles is again being practiced, although for a different reason to those that I have already outlined.
+Today, laser treatments aim for the same results as Lassar’s red nose device.
+However, puncturing the skin with small needles is again being practiced, although for a different reason to those already outlined.

 Also known as Skin Needling or Dermal Mesotherapy, Collagen Induction Therapy (CIT) has been used in treatments to improve skin texture, smooth wrinkles, reduce the visible signs of scars and stretch marks, and reduce the appearance of hyper-pigmentation, sun spots and enlarged pores.